Quesada, Spain: Holidays

 From January 19 to January 21, the festival of San Sebastián is celebrated.
-Residents of Quesada will wear flags, have drummers, and lights to shine on key areas of the town.
+Residents of Quesada wear flags, have drummers, and lights to shine on key areas of the town.

 The two most important holidays, both dedicated to the Virgin of Tíscar, are held in August and in May.
 On the first Saturday of May, a pilgrimage occurs to bring the Virgin of Tíscar to its sanctuary.
 It is known as the "brought of the Virgin" day.
 During this trip, the Virgin of Tíscar crosses the town to the church, where she will remain until the end of August.
 During the trip, the quesadeños throw rose petals.
-On the mantle of the Virgin of Tíscar, they pin fifty or one hundred euro bills as an offering.
+On the mantle of the Virgin of Tíscar, they pin 50 or 100 euro bills as an offering.

 The summer holiday begins on August 23 and ends on August 28.
 On the dawn of the 29th, the Quesada locals travel to the Virgin of Tíscar to bring it back to the town.
 They begin at the town and make their way to the sanctuary, which is 14 kilometres away.
-The locals travel on foot to the Humilladero cross, located at the exit of the town.
-Here, the quesadeños and people of the region give an emotional farewell to the Mother of God and her Most Holy Son.
+The locals travel on foot to the Humilladero cross at the exit of the town, where the quesadeños and people of the region say goodbye to Mary and Jesus.
 From there, the trip continues in a vehicle.

 In the annex of Belerda, the Feast of the Charges or Feast of the God Boy is celebrated, a tradition that goes back to the 16th century reminiscent of the festival of Moors and Christians and currently, the clothes that carry the charges are old uniforms of the nineteenth century.
 The party starts on December 25.
 The five "Charges", the first and second captain, the flag bearer, the guidance, and the small charge, accompanied by the drummer and an enthusiastic entourage, depart on the 26th towards the Sanctuary of Tíscar where the image of the Virgin.
-During the return, from cortijada to cortijada, the tasty products of the slaughter and the good wine receive the entourage.
+During the return, from cortijada to cortijada, the products of the slaughter and the wine receive the entourage.
 On the 27th, with the renewal of the "Charges" of the coming year, this party ends.